Japan at the 2016 Summer Paralympics: Equestrian

 Through the Para Equestrian Individual Ranking List Allocation method, the country earned a pair of slots at the Rio Games for their two highest ranked equestrian competitors.
 These slots were irrespective of class ranking.

 Goalball

 The Japan women's national goalball team qualified for the Rio Games after finishing first at the 2015 IBSA Goalball Asian-Pacific Championships.
 Japan's women enter the tournament ranked 3rd in the world.

 Judo

 In total judoka representing Japan won one silver medal and three bronze medals.

 Sailing

 One pathway for qualifying for Rio involved having a boat have top seven finish at the 2015 Combined World Championships in a medal event where the country had nor already qualified through via the 2014 IFDS Sailing World Championships.
-Japan qualified for the 2016 Games under this criteria in the Sonar event with a sixteenth-place finish overall and the seventh country who had not qualified via the 2014 Championships.
+Japan qualified for the 2016 Games under this criterion in the Sonar event with a sixteenth-place finish overall and the seventh country who had not qualified via the 2014 Championships.
 The boat was crewed by Shin'ya Yamamoto (sailor), Junichi Ohnuma and Koji Ishii.